Quantifying structural uncertainty in chemical reaction network inference: Discussion

-Our inference strategy shares many similarities with typical sparse regularisation approaches that do not account for structural uncertainty: parameter estimation is performed over all candidate reactions, a gradient-based local optimiser is run with multiple restarts, and different hyperparameter values are applied to induce varying penalty strengths.
-Our key departure from existing work is that that all local optima found in parameter space are kept to construct a CRN ensemble, over which an approximate posterior distribution~\eqref{eq:bayes_crn_sel} is computed.
-This enables structural uncertainty to be explored with minimal implementation overhead.
-The compromise is that our posterior results may be sensitive to the quality and diversity of the estimates found during optimisation.
+Sparse regularisation methods implemented with multi-start optimisation can be naturally extended to investigate structural uncertainty, but this is rarely done.
+We have quantified structural uncertainty via an approximate posterior distribution~\eqref{eq:bayes_crn_sel} over CRNs which correspond to local optima found in parameter space, while introducing minimal implementation overhead.
+A limitation is that our posterior results may be sensitive to the quality and diversity of the estimates found during optimisation.
 The recombination stage is instrumental in alleviating this issue, as it discovers CRNs with high posterior probabilities missed by continuous optimisation (Figures~\ref{fig:pinene} and S3).

 We find that the $L_1$ penalty function results in less parsimonious CRNs compared to the nonconvex penalty functions.
 When cast as a sparse regularisation problem, CRN inference resembles the problem of variable selection in statistical literature.
 The $L_1$ (or lasso) penalty is a popular choice for inducing sparsity, yet we have demonstrated that its performance for CRN inference is poor.
 The poor performance cannot be salvaged by simply increasing the penalty hyperparameter, as the largest penalty hyperparameters we used in this work for the $L_1$ penalty resulted in overly simple CRNs during the pruning stage (results not shown).
 It is unclear whether this failure of the $L_1$ penalty is because the optima of the resulting loss function do not correspond to parsimonious CRNs, or because the optima corresponding to the most parsimonious CRNs have too narrow of a basin of attraction.
 From a Bayesian perspective, the $L_1$ penalty corresponds to an exponential prior on the rate constants, whereas the nonconvex penalty functions correspond to heavy-tail prior distributions.
 The nonconvex penalty functions better reflect our prior belief that most candidate reactions are not present in the system.